 Structured by a dense weaving of seminars, face to face conversations, cooperative study groups, walks, communal meals, work-outs, guest-curated as well as tutor-or student-led seminars, presentations and performances, these monthly, one week-long conclaves last from early morning until late at night.

-The highly concentrated time of the DAI-week functions as a pressure cooker for an exchange of authorised and unauthorised, vernacular and academic knowledges, that accumulate throughout the year, with every month's gathering.
+The highly concentrated time of the DAI week functions as a pressure cooker for an exchange of authorised and unauthorised, vernacular and academic knowledges, that accumulate throughout the year, with every month's gathering.
 Students are expected to continue developing their independent research while simultaneously engaging with the DAI's discursive input, co-operative methodologies and support structure.
-During DAI-weeks everybody involved is accommodated in (youth)hostels and other group housing facilities.
+During DAI weeks everybody involved is accommodated in (youth)hostels and other group housing facilities.
 Lunches and dinners with students, faculty and guests are important shared moments which mark the DAI's communal aspirations.
 Conviviality is at the heart of the program: infrastructures can be artworks too.

 DAI positions itself as a left-leaning program with a feminist, intersectional, anti-capitalist and decolonial orientation.
 This is of course easy said, but much harder to practice; DAI came into existence as (and continues to be) an integral part of the Dutch/European cultural and educational fabric.

-Without the unflagging, queering spirit of many of our students, tutors and partners, without their critical awareness, their endurance and their willingness to educate the educational institution they inhabit, DAI would not be able to embrace the intellectual and material transgressions that are needed to first understand, and then break with the tyranny of "the market" and the limiting, exclusive, oppresive and violent patriarchical, hetereo-normative and eurocentric tendencies in the dominant cultural and economic ideologies that nearly all of us humans, have been born into, regardless of where we come from in terms of class, gender, geography, race, age, or religion.
+Without the unflagging, queering spirit of many of our students, tutors and partners, without their critical awareness, their endurance and their willingness to educate the educational institution they inhabit, DAI would not be able to embrace the intellectual and material transgressions that are needed to first understand, and then break with the tyranny of "the market" and the limiting, exclusive, oppressive and violent patriarchical, hetero-normative and eurocentric tendencies in the dominant cultural and economic ideologies that nearly all of us humans, have been born into, regardless of where we come from in terms of class, gender, geography, race, age, or religion.

 Positions (in no particular order) that DAI, as an institution is committed to "curate", to care for: